ShenTengTu/itri-tts-async/README.md

 [![npm version](https://badge.fury.io/js/itri-tts-async.svg)](https://badge.fury.io/js/itri-tts-async)

 # ITRI TTS async for Node.js
-This tool let you use Node.js to operate [ITRI TTS Web service](http://tts.itri.org.tw/index.php).You muse register a account of the service before using this tool.
+This tool let you use Node.js to operate [ITRI TTS Web service](http://tts.itri.org.tw/index.php).You must register a account of the service before using this tool.

 The service uses the UTF-8 format and Simple Object Access Protocol (SOAP), and provides a synthetic audio file for downloading.